melishua/melishua.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello there! nice to meet you and welcome to my page.
-I am a software engineer, a master student at Carnegie Mellon University, and a curious human being.
+Hello there! nice to e-meet you and welcome to my page.

+I am a ECE master student at Carnegie Mellon University, a software engineer,  and a curious human being.
 I have been always inspired by ideas coming from different subjects.
 And I hope to apply my knowledge in software engineering to challenges in various fields.

-I am interested in **machine learning systems**, **distributed systems**, and **hyper-scale computing**.
+Currently, I am working on research in introducing sustainability as the first order optimization objective into large-scale datacenter systems advised by Professor Akshitha Sriraman <a href="https://users.ece.cmu.edu/~asrirama/">Akshitha Sriraman</a> for my Master's research track program.
+My research interests also broadly include **machine learning systems**, **distributed systems**, and **hyper-scale computing**.

+I graduated from the University of Toronto in 2020 with a bacholer degree in Computer Engineering.
+At UofT, I was fortunate enough to be advised by Professor Steve Mann on wearables for prosopagnosia.

+In between my academic pursue, I worked as a software engineer for ~3years at IBM on Db2 database core engine system development, specifically relating to database availability features: backup, restore and recovery.

 I love to understand how our universe works and I believe that we are in the process of developing such tool that would help us better understand the truth of this universe.
+Thus we need efficent and robus systems to do so!

 Solving puzzles is one of my favourite activities throughout my life.
 I love finding answers to unknowns and possibilities to the world.